season101/CSCI3020DesignPatternsNote/README.md

 - We need to make static getInstance() method that returns that static instance of the class stored in the static variable *instance*.

+In a singleton class, when we first-time call getInstance() method, it creates an object of the class with name singleInstance and return it to the variable.
+Since singleInstance is static, it is changed from null to some object.
+Next time, if we try to call getInstance() method, since singleInstance is not null, it is returned to the variable, instead of instantiating the Singleton class again.

+Relevant code under package: `src\example\singleton`

 #### II.
 Strucrural Design Pattern

 **Bridge Design Pattern**

 ![Singleton Desing Pattern](/src/BridgeUML.jpg)

 **Facade Design Pattern**

 ![Singleton Desing Pattern](/src/FacadeUML.jpg)

 #### III.
 Behavioral Design Pattern